Goran Kostić

 Goran Kostić (Горан Костић, born 18 November 1971) is a Bosnian actor based in the United Kingdom.
 He has appeared in supporting roles in a number of Hollywood films.

 Early life

 Kostić was born on 18 November 1971 to an ethnic Serb family in Sarajevo, Socialist Republic of Bosnia and Herzegovina, Yugoslavia.

 Career

-He is an actor and producer, known for roles in Taken (2008), and Hannibal Rising (2007).
+He is an actor and producer, appearing in Taken (2008), and Hannibal Rising (2007).

 In 2007, he played the Polish builder Erek in the BBC soap opera EastEnders.
 He appears as Pavel, a Russian PhD student moonlighting as the campus security officer in New Tricks Series 7, episode 2, "It Smells of Books".

-He appeared in Angelina Jolie's 2011 film In the Land of Blood and Honey about the Bosnian war where he plays Danijel, a Serb policeman, with co-star, Zana Marjanović.
+He co-starred in Angelina Jolie's 2011 film In the Land of Blood and Honey about the Bosnian war where he plays Danijel, a Serb policeman.
 The film was Jolie's directorial debut.